storelocatorjs/storelocator/docs/features.md

 ```

 !!! info "Distance"
-    You will notice that the distance information is automatically caculate with the Node.js script.
+    You will notice that the distance information is automatically caculate with the cloud function script.

 <script>
   ((window.gitter = {}).chat = {}).options = {